by Carolyn Thomas ♥ @HeartSisters

 Despite these findings, the Heart & Stroke Foundation notes that chest pain is still the most common warning sign in both sexes.

-If you or somebody you know has been diagnosed with heart disease, you can join the online support group hosted by WomenHeart: The National Coalition For Women With Heart Disease:
+If you or somebody you know has been diagnosed with heart disease, you can find support from other heart patients in the comfort of your own home by joining the free 24/7 online support community hosted by WomenHeart: The National Coalition For Women With Heart Disease.

 (1) S. Dey et al, “GRACE: Acute coronary syndromes: Sex-related differences in the presentation, treatment and outcomes among patients with acute coronary syndromes: the Global Registry of Acute Coronary Events”, Heart 2009;95:1 20–26.

 (2) J. Canto et al, “Association of age and sex with myocardial infarction symptom presentation and in-hospital mortality,” JAMA.
 2012 Feb 22;307(8):813-22.